George Boxley Cabin

-George Boxley Cabin is a historic log cabin located at Sheridan, Hamilton County, Indiana.
+George Boxley Cabin is a historic log cabin located at Sheridan, Indiana.
 It was built about 1828, and is a one-story, log structure measuring 18 feet, 6 inches, by 16 feet, 6 inches.
 It has a gable roof and exterior end chimney.
 It is typical of cabins built during this period.
 The building is owned by the Sheridan Historical Society and located in the Sheridan's Veterans Park.

 It was listed on the National Register of Historic Places in 2005.